 Our adult classes use a variety of learning styles and cover a range of topics.
 We use age appropriate materials and instructional practices for our Early Childhood and Elementary Children’s classes.
 Children and Youth programs are all under the direction of staff members who have specialized training in their field of education and spiritual development.

-Below is a list of our weekly Adult Sunday School Classes:
+Below is a list of our weekly Adult Sunday School Classes that meet during the school year.

-- Daily Christian Living – Discussion style class facilitated by various leaders focusing on applying biblical principles to our everyday lives.
-(Great Hall)
+- Daily Christian Living – Discussion-style class facilitated by various leaders focusing on applying biblical principles to our everyday lives.
+(Room 305)

-- Progressive Christianity – Discussion style class for seekers who like to explore ways our faith needs to change to remain relevant in a world of science and reason.
-(Room 303)
+- Progressive Christianity – Discussion-style class for seekers who like to explore ways our faith needs to change to remain relevant in a world of science and reason.
+(McCoy Chapel)

-- Faith Explorers – Discussion style class with emphasis on navigating daily Christian living with our families (Room 305)
+- Faith Explorers – Discussion-style class with emphasis on navigating daily Christian living with our families.
+(Room 301)

 - Making Sense of the Bible – A special 6-week class offered 3 times per year based on Adam Hamilton’s honest, relevant and captivating book, Making Sense of the Bible.
 (Room 302-B)